gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 | AR300M-Lite  | 16MB      | No         | Internal | No      | No                |
 | AR300MD*     | 16MB      | 128MB      | Internal | Yes     | Yes               |

-*AR300MD 5Gwifi is suggested only to work at monitoring mode because of power consumption.
+*AR300MD 5G Wi-Fi is suggested only to work at monitoring mode because of power consumption.